Yaroslava Shvedova: 2009: French Open and US Open third rounds

-2010: Two major doubles titles & one singles QF
+2010: Two major doubles titles & one singles quarterfinal

 Shvedova experienced a good run at the Miami Open.
 She gained direct entry into the main draw and won a tight first-round match against wildcard Ajla Tomljanović.
 She then defeated 23rd seed Sabine Lisicki in the second round after she retired whilst trailing 3–6, 1–0.
 In the third round, Shvedova advanced against unseeded Andrea Petkovic by winning another close match.
 She fell to sixth seed Agnieszka Radwańska in the fourth round, in straight sets.

 At the Barcelona Open, Shvedova defeated Anabel Medina Garrigues in the first round before upsetting fourth-seeded Maria Kirilenko in the second.
 Next, she defeated Iveta Benešová, before falling to eventual tournament and the eventual French Open champion Francesca Schiavone in the semifinals.

 Shvedova enjoyed arguably her best career result at the French Open.
 There, she advanced to the quarterfinals in the singles competition.
 She defeated eighth seed Agnieszka Radwańska, avenging her loss to her in Miami, en route to the quarterfinals.
 As the last unseeded player in the tournament, Shvedova was defeated by fourth seed Jelena Janković in the quarterfinal.
 In mixed doubles, she partnered with Julian Knowle to reach the final, beating doubles legends Cara Black and Leander Paes, the second seeds, along the way.
 They fell in a close final to sixth seeds Katarina Srebotnik and Nenad Zimonjić.

 At the Wimbledon Championships, Shvedova entered the doubles competition unseeded with partner Vania King.
 The two began playing together at the start of the grass-court season two weeks before, and were only in their third event together.
 In a stunning string of upsets, Shvedova and King won the tournament, beating Elena Vesnina and Vera Zvonareva (who themselves beat Serena and Venus Williams in the quarterfinals) in the final.

 Both Shvedova and King continued their good form onto the hardcourts of the US Open.
 Seeded sixth, the team continued to win match after match, before taking a spot in their second consecutive major final, this time facing Liezel Huber and Nadia Petrova.
 King and Shvedova won in three sets; the match was played over two days due to heavy rainfall.